🙂 Remote! Wild!

 There were trillions of different shaped and coloured minute jellyfish covering the entire ocean.
 It really was very peaceful.
 Saw kittywake gulls, guillemots and puffins (!) and reindeer and two arctic foxes on shore.

 The winds were predicted to pick up over night so we did not want to risk being unable to kayak out from where we camped so hopped in the vehicle and drove a bit further to a remote spot where we set up camp.
 Spotted another arctic fox.
+They are such interesting animals.
+They well adapted to living in cold environments, and is best known for its thick, warm fur that is also used as camouflage white in winter with the snow and mottled grey to blend in with the rocky tundra in summer.
+Like a cat’s, the fox’s thick tail aids its balance but is especially useful as warm cover in cold weather.
+They have thick fur on their paws, which allows them to walk on both snow and ice.

 We had curious reindeer coming to take a closer look and a ptarmigan.
 Tony saw another arctic fox too.